Log in to your Jira instance as an administrator.

-vLinks provides two new custom field types, which allow the user to select issues (single or multiple issue picker) and create and/or remove issue links depending on the selection.
+vLinks provides three new custom field types, which allow the user to select issues (single, multiple or linked issue picker) and create and/or remove issue links depending on the selection.
 These fields can be used in JQL queries.
 You can also use some variables or keywords to display data about the issue appearing in the custom field.

 Creating a custom field